About Engineered Hardwood Flooring

 Real hardwood flooring offers a beauty that is difficult to match.
 For most people, there is nothing that tops the durability and aesthetic appeal of a real hardwood floor.
 A real hardwood floor is going to expand and contract with your room during the changes in the weather, which means that a real hardwood floor will retain its beauty all year round.

 Engineered wood flooring has that same beauty because the top layer is made from the same species of wood as your real hardwoods.
-Engineered hardwood can also change with the seasons and engineered wood is also excellent for below grade rooms that may experience a little moisture from time to time.
+Engineered wood can also change with the seasons and is also excellent for below ground rooms that may experience a little moisture from time to time.

 The process for making engineered wood has been around for a long time, and the latest technology has helped to make the process even better.
-When engineered hardwood is installed, it can be extremely difficult to tell the difference between the engineered floor and a real hardwood.
+When engineered hardwood is installed, it can be extremely difficult to tell the difference between the engineered floor and a real hardwood floor.

 When To Use Engineered Flooring